almossawi/badarguments/extras/content/posts/main/index.md

 "**Some argue** that international law states that a country cannot annex or indefinitely occupy territory gained by force."

-It's not like international law is some scribbles on a scrap of paper, tucked away in some hippie's nightstand.
+It's not like international law is a bunch of scribbles on a scrap of paper, tucked away in some hippie's nightstand.

 **Politically neutral**.
 A San Francisco-based non-profit known for its prolific edits to American K-12 textbooks writes in one of its comments on a high school world history textbook